 3. Apple Cider Vinegar (ACV)

-Quercetin is naturally found in plant foods such as cruciferous vegetables (like broccoli or cauliflower), onions/shallots, green tea and citrus fruits.
-Quercetin is a bioflavonoid that stabilizes the release of histamines and helps to naturally control allergy symptoms.
+Quercetin is a polyphenol antioxidant that is naturally found in plant foods, such as cruciferous vegetables (like broccoli or cauliflower), onions/shallots, green tea and citrus fruits.
+Considered a bioflavonoid that stabilizes the release of histamines, it helps naturally control allergy symptoms.

 5. Neti Pot

-Neti pots are a natural remedy for allergies and many respiratory conditions because they help to clear the sinuses and remove congestion.
-Use of neti pits has been shown to help improve quality of life in sufferers of respiratory illnesses and cause little to no side effects.
-(9, 10) Clearing the nasal passages of allergens and irritants, this form of “sinus irrigation” originated in the Ayurvedic medical tradition hundreds of years ago.
+Clearing the nasal passages of allergens and irritants, this form of “sinus irrigation” originated in the Ayurvedic medicine tradition hundreds of years ago.
 People living in India have been receiving astounding results from using neti pots for centuries, and now you can, too.

 Thankfully, this “alternative” approach to preventing congestion and allergies has now become more mainstream.
-David Rabago, MD, has conducted several studies on the subject and has proven clinically that using a neti pot is beneficial for preventing and treating several upper respiratory conditions, including chronic and acute sinusitis, the common cold and seasonal allergies.
-(11)
+David Rabago, MD, has conducted several studies on the subject and has proved clinically that using a neti pot is beneficial for preventing and treating several upper respiratory conditions, including chronic and acute sinusitis, the common cold, and seasonal allergies.